ningchencontact/azure-docs.zh-tw/articles/active-directory/user-help/active-directory-passwords-reset-register.md

 ---
-title: 註冊以重設您自己的密碼-Azure AD
+title: Register authentication info to reset your own password - Azure AD
-description: 註冊驗證資料以 Azure AD 自助式密碼重設，因此您可以在沒有系統管理員協助的情況下重設自己的密碼。
+description: Register your authentication method information for Azure AD self-service password reset, so you can reset your own password without administrator help.
 services: active-directory
 author: eross-msft
 manager: daveba